turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

 }
 ```

 Congratulations!
-You have just minted yourself your first nft on the secret network!
+We have just minted a Non-Fungible Token on the Secret network using an already deployed contract!

-### Querying of your tokens
+### Querying the contract

 In this section we want to query information about our token from the contract.
 For this create a new file called `query_token.js` and paste the following code into it: